monk-io/docs/docs/publishers.md

 Monk is a new paradigm in orchestration.
 It makes it easy for your users to run your software anywhere while giving you visibility into a growing new community:

-### Grow your software
+### Grow Your Software

-* **Reduced barrier of entry for your users**<br/>
+-   **Reduced barrier of entry for your users**<br/>
     Your users can deploy and operate your software with just a few commands, on their own cloud of choice.

-* **New distribution channel for your software**<br/>
+-   **New distribution channel for your software**<br/>
     Gain exposure to Monk’s rapidly growing user base, increase visibility with Monk Hub, and reduce friction.

-* **Offer seamless updates and upgrades**<br/>
+-   **Offer seamless updates and upgrades**<br/>
     Monk users can subscribe to your releases and update their current stack with a simple `monk update your-stack/latest`

-* **Rich adoption metrics**<br/>
+-   **Rich adoption metrics**<br/>
     Go beyond download count and GitHub stars.
 See how many CPUs your software runs on at any given moment, across cloud providers and cluster sizes.
 Learn how developers are composing your software within their stacks (e.g. which databases they use it with) and get a clear picture of Cloud Native industry trends.

 :::note